A stochastic target approach to Ricci flow on surfaces: Mirror coupling

 From now on, we assume that $\varepsilon_0$ is small enough so that this holds.

-(We note that if we consider a high-dimensional compact manifold of non-positive sectional curvature, the analogous fact holds relative to the hypersurface components of the cut locus.
+(We note that if we consider a high-dimensional compact manifold of nonpositive sectional curvature, the analogous fact holds relative to the hypersurface components of the cut locus.
 For this and related reasons, the present argument extends naturally to higher dimensions.
-However, if we allow positive curvature, the structure of the cut locus can change significantly, and new ideas would be required to extend this method of proving the existence of the mirror coupling.)

-\emph{Step 2}: Here we study the evolution of $\xi_i$ under the process by controlling the SDE it satisfies, both when the particles are running independently and when they are running under the mirror coupling.
+However, if we allow positive curvature, the structure of the cut locus can change significantly, and new ideas would be required to extend this method of proving the existence of the mirror coupling.) \textit{Step} 2.
+Here, we study the evolution of $\xi_i$ under the process by controlling the SDE it satisfies, both when the particles are running independently and when they are running under the mirror coupling.
 We also (and much more briefly) derive an SDE which governs how quickly $y^{\delta}_{\tau}$ can move from the complement of $Q_i(x^{\delta}_{\tau})$ to $S_i(x^{\delta}_{\tau}; \varepsilon_0/2)$.